vuyelwadr/pulsechainTraderUniversal/newstrats/local.md

 ## 10. Summary

 - All strategies now run through the same cost-aware harness with per-step rounding, gas inclusion, and bucket-aware analytics in the CSV/JSON reports.
+- Codex1CSMAApexStrategy (50 % profit target + 30 % trail) now leads the pack at +8,962 % net with better drawdown than the earlier CSMA family while remaining positive across 10 k and 25 k buckets.
 - The repo contains mean-reverting (CSMA, Hybrid V2), breakout (Donchian v1–v5, MultiWeek variants), and trend-following (tight TTF) families, plus baseline holds.
 - `strategy_performance_summary.csv` provides a 3-period snapshot for three trade sizes, enabling quick health checks.
 - Future work will iterate parameters, add the requested tight trend follower, and keep updating this document with findings and best practices.